-Detention: After school detention may be assigned to students as a consequence in the conduct card system and if student accumulates multiple "O's" in their classes.
+Detention: After school detention may be assigned to students as a consequence in the conduct card system and if student accumulates multiple "0's" in their classes.
 Students must notify their parents of the time they are to be detained.
 Students riding the bus will arrange transportation for the following day.
-Failure to serve required time may result in the time being doubled up to and including In School Suspension.
+Failure to serve required time may result in an additional detention assigned up to and including In School Suspension.